The Best Irish Hangover Cures for the Morning After St Patrick's Day

-Full Irish breakfast
+A full Irish breakfast

-No doubt the number one Irish hangover cure is a full Irish cooked breakfast, usually consisting of bacon, eggs, sausages, black pudding, beans and a fried tomato, with toast on the side.
-According to a 2012 survey by the directory enquiry service 11850, 63% of Irish people see the Irish breakfast as the ultimate remedy for a night of hard drinking.
-The survey was conducted in honour of what they called ‘Ireland’s National Hangover Day’ – March 18th.
+There’s no doubt the number one Irish hangover cure is a full Irish cooked breakfast; this hearty plate normally consists of bacon, eggs, sausages, black pudding, beans and a fried tomato, with toast on the side.
+According to a 2012 survey conducted by Ireland’s national directory enquiry service, 11850, 63% of Irish people see the Irish breakfast as the ultimate remedy for a night of hard drinking.
+(The survey was conducted in honour of what they referred to as Ireland’s National Hangover Day – 18 March.)

 Chicken fillet roll

-The 90-year-old British energy drink Lucozade is sometimes drunk to counter colds and the flu, but it’s also a favourite of those suffering the self-inflicted illness of a hangover.
+The British energy drink Lucozade is sometimes drunk to counter colds and the flu, but it’s also a favourite of those suffering the self-inflicted illness of a hangover.
 Thanks to its high sugar content, Lucozade provides a quick vitality boost when crawling back into bed isn’t an option.
 In 2016, one Dublin pub even created a Lucozade daiquiri, calling it ‘the ultimate hangover cure’.

-‘Hair of the dog’
+Hair of the dog

 Last but not least, plenty of Irish drinkers alleviate their pain with some ‘hair of the dog’ – which is, of course, more alcohol.
 The name for this so-called cure allegedly comes from the belief that rabies could be cured by applying hairs from the dog that bit you to the cut.
 Although there’s no evidence to suggest drinking more does anything but delay the effects of a hangover, that certainly doesn’t stop people from trying.